Anchorage Lorene Harrison Memories

 In 1934, Lorene Harrison became the Director of the First Presbyterian Church choir, a position she held for nearly 30 years.

-Yes, you can share this edition of your Anchorage Memories VIP Newsletter with friends and family.
+Yes, you can share this edition of the Anchorage Memories VIP Club with friends and family.

 Just click on the following link: